Master of Science in Arts Administration

 MET AR803 Internship in Arts Administration II: Fieldwork (2 cr) †

-Group B: Electives - At least five from this group INCLUDING one or two International Travel Study courses ‡
+Group B: Electives - At least six from this group INCLUDING one or two International Travel Study courses ‡

 MET AR510 Arts Leaders Forum